samuel-foster/apex-map-bot/README.md

 # Apex Map Bot

-A Discord bot that shows the current Apex Legends map rotation with live updates.
+A Discord bot that shows the current Apex Legends map rotation with live updates and patch notes.

 ## 🤖 Invite the Bot